 United Nations jobs (and UN affiliated agencies)

 Vienna is the location of one of the major United Nations offices in the world, others being in New York, Geneva, Bangkok, Nairobi, Santiago and several more.
 United Nations office in Vienna is located in Vienna International Center (VIC), together with several other agencies that work under UN umbrella or are closely affiliated with this global organization.
+Vienna is popular location to search employment in the UN.

 Following are offices and agencies operating in Vienna under the UN or in close cooperation: